Prachi-18/AutoBell/README.md

 Name: Prachi Modi

+# Project Overview
-Project Overview: Automatic doorbell with the following functionalities:
+Automatic doorbell with the following functionalities:

 1)Automatic bell: Bell rings automatically for a fixed time period when someone stands at the door using Ultrasonic sensor.